 I leaned my head against my door.
 I had forgotten my keys inside once again.
 Once again, I’d have to use the key I stuffed underneath my welcome mat to get in.
-I know that I shouldn’t leave a key underneath my matt, and that it makes it easier for other to break in, but if I didn’t I would end up never getting back in my house through conventional methods.
+I know that I shouldn’t leave a key underneath my mat, and that it makes it easier for others to break in, but if I didn’t I would end up never getting back in my house through conventional methods.

 I slid my mat aside and reached down for the grubby key.
 God, I should find someplace better to hide this thing.
 This is just disgusting, every time I have to touch it.
 Either way, I slid it into the lock and opened my door.
 I then lazily dropped the key back into the dirt, and exhaustively slid the mat over it.
-The only reason I need a mat to cover up dirt in front of my door.
+The only reason I need a mat is to cover up dirt in front of my door.

 My home is a rather small home.
 I only have about six rooms.
 I have a front room, a kitchen, a bathroom, a closet, and two bedrooms.
 Each of those rooms branch off from one central hallway, which doesn’t have any turns.
 The first door to the left is the poorly furnished living room.
 It has a couple of wooden chairs and a coffee table.
 The room straight across from it is my closet.
 It was built with the idea of quickly storing coats and shoes after entering in mind, clearly.

 After those two rooms are the kitchen and the bathroom.
 The kitchen is on the left, and the bathroom is on the right.
 It’s a rather nice kitchen, honestly.
 The rest of the house might be cheap and poor, but the kitchen is above par.
 I have a stove, and an oven, a refrigerator, and- get this- an island counter in the center of the kitchen.
 This is why I don’t often keep guests in the front room, because my tiled kitchen is just so much nicer.